 Song Hye Ko’s nose is often used as a reference by many patients coming for a nose job.
 This includes my patients requesting for the Hiko nose threadlift!

 A defined and sharp nose is almost universally regarded as the ideal nose across different cultures and ethnic groups.
 Unfortunately for Asians, a flat or low nose bridge and upturned nose tip are the common features in the Asian nose.
 The nose is the most defining feature of the face and the nasal profile has an impact on all the other features of the face.
 For example, a flat nose bridge makes the eyes look wide apart and the face broad looking.
 It is no surprise that nose enhancement or nose augmentation is widely popular in Asia, especially in Singapore, Korea, Malaysia and the Philippines.
 I’m also seeing patients coming in from non-Asian countries like Australia, UK, US and Canada and this is probably because the Hiko nose thread lift is now becoming globally recognised as a safer and better alternative to nose fillers for non-surgical nose rhinoplasty.

-While nose surgery (rhinoplasty) has traditionally been the only modality to augment the nose, it is also a treatment that many patients are hesitant about and understandably so- the need for general anaesthesia, an incision, risk of scarring and harvesting cartilage from the ribs or the ear- make one wonder whether the price of beauty is worth the cost.
+While rhinoplasty has traditionally been the only modality to augment the nose, many patients are hesitant about nose surgery.
+This is understandable.
+The need for general anaesthesia, incisions, risk of scarring and harvesting cartilage from the ribs or ear- make one wonder whether the price of beauty is worth the cost.

 In the last decade, two newer treatments have emerged to change the game for nose augmentation without surgical rhinoplasty.
 Nose fillers and Hiko nose threadlifts are the two types of non-surgical nose job.
 Nose fillers and Hiko nose threadlifts have seen a rise in their popularity since their advent, especially in Asia.
-No surprises there- the Asian nose typically has is short, has a low nose bridge, upturned nose tip (over-rotated), inadequate columella and bulbous tips- traits that are somewhat less than desirable.
-In certain instances, nose fillers and threadlifts can be to give a better result for some patients.
+No surprises there- the Asian nose typically has is short, has a low nose bridge, upturned nose tip (over-rotated), inadequate columella and bulbous tips.
+In these instances, nose fillers and Hiko nose threadlifts are non-surgical options to correct the nose.